 Throughout the practicum experience, the student will maintain a detailed and comprehensive record of all daily activities counted toward the fieldwork hours in order to remain in compliance with the BACB Experience Standards.
 In addition, the student, practicum instructor, and individual supervisor(s) will regularly complete supervision related paperwork required to remain in compliance with BACB Experience Standards.
 Students will provide copies of all documentation to the Program Director on a regular basis.
 It is the student's responsibility to ensure that all paperwork is completed correctly.
 Incorrect or missing paperwork may result in the BACB disqualifying some of the student's hours when they apply to sit for the BCBA exam.
-Students who do not submit their required paperwork to the Program Director by the posted due dates will not be permitted to enroll in subsequent semesters of practicum and/or ABA 804.
+Students who do not submit their required paperwork to the Program Director by the posted due dates may have their hours disqualified for that month and may not be permitted to enroll in subsequent semesters of practicum and/or ABA 804.